ankitmishra7999/ankitmishra7999/README.md

 ---

-## 🧠 What I focus on
+## 🧠 What I work on

-- Generative AI & RAG (LangChain, LangGraph, hybrid retrieval, guardrails)
+- **RAG & Retrieval Systems** — building pipelines that go beyond basic RAG, focusing on retrieval quality, memory, and responsible-AI guardrails
-- Agentic AI with human‑in‑the‑loop control
+- **Agentic AI** — designing multi-step agents with tool-use and human-in-the-loop control flows
-- Distributed systems & fault‑tolerant backends
+- **Distributed Backend Systems** — fault-tolerant architectures with focus on consistency, replication, and performance
-- ML/NLP (transformers, ASR, recommendations)
+- **ML & Transformers** — implementing models from scratch, not just fine-tuning existing ones

 ---